Edward Barron: Liberia

-In 1822 the American Colonization Society began sending black volunteers to the Pepper Coast to establish a colony for freed blacks.
-A a number of the first American colonists were Catholics from Maryland and the adjoining states.
+In 1822 the American Colonization Society began sending black volunteers to the Pepper Coast to establish a colony for free people of color from the United States.
+A number of the first American colonists were Catholics sent to Liberia under the auspices of the Maryland State Colonization Society.
 In 1833, John England, Bishop of Charleston, had drawn attention to the West Coast of Africa, and had urged the sending of missioners to those regions.
 This appeal was renewed at the second Provincial Council of Baltimore, and the assembled Fathers commissioned Barron to undertake the work at Cape Palmas.
 Barron went over the ground carefully for a few years, and then repaired to Rome to give an account of the work, and to receive further instructions.
-On 21 December 1841, Barron, Rev. John Kelly of New York, and Denis Pindar, a lay catechist from Baltimore, set sail from Baltimore for Cape Mesurado.
+On 21 December 1841, Barron, John Kelly of New York, and Denis Pindar, a lay catechist from Baltimore, set sail from Baltimore for Monrovia.
 After a time, finding that he did not receive missionaries enough to accomplish anything practical, Barron returned to Europe and the United States for more help.

-While in Rome he was consecrated, 22 January 1842, titular Bishop of Constantia and Vicar Apostolic of the Two Guineas.
-He returned to Africa, 30 November 1843, arriving at Cape Palmas with seven priests and three brothers of the Congregation of the Holy Spirit.
+While in Rome he was consecrated, 22 January 1842, titular Bishop of Constantia and Vicar Apostolic of Upper Guinea—an area encompassing both Liberia and Sierra Leone.
+He returned to Africa on 30 November 1843, arriving at Cape Palmas with seven priests and three brothers of the Congregation of the Holy Spirit.
 Five of these priests died on the mission of fever, to which Denis Pindar, the lay catechist, also succumbed on 1 January 1844.
-Bishop Barron and Father Kelly held out for two years, and then, wasted by fever, they determined to return to the United States, feeling that it was impossible to withstand the climate any longer.
+Barron and Kelly held out for two years, and then, wasted by fever, they determined to return to the United States, feeling that it was impossible to withstand the climate any longer.

 Here, as far as his impaired health allowed, he again took up the duties of a missionary priest and assisted in the work of the episcopate in Philadelphia, St. Louis, and Florida.
 He died of yellow fever at Savannah on 12 September 1854 while helping the bishop of that see during an epidemic.
-After a long pastorate Father Kelly died at Jersey City, New Jersey, 28 April 1866.
+After a long pastorate, Kelly died at Jersey City, New Jersey, 28 April 1866.

-Rev. Barron's brother Sir Henry Barron, 1st Baronet served as an MP for Waterford City.
+Barron's brother Sir Henry Barron, 1st Baronet served as an MP for Waterford City.